plum-umd/webpage/README.md

     ./generate_website.sh

-The configuration is based on two files:
+The configuration (in the `conf/` directory) is based on two files:

- - people.json -- To describe people
+ - `people.json` -- To describe people
- - projects.json -- To describe current projects
+ - `projects.json` -- To describe current projects

 `people.json` is used to configure and set up group members.
 If you need to edit or add positions of group members, please use this file.